SQL Serverlink

 You must enable CDC on the primary database, as well as on each individual table that you want to sync.
 When you enable CDC on your primary database, you can select a window size (also known as a retention period).
 Window size determines how long your change records are kept in the shadow history table before they are deleted.
 Unless specified, the default window size is 3 days.
 We recommend increasing the window size to 7 days.
 A longer window gives us more time to resolve any potential sync issues before change records are deleted.

-CDC is a heavier process than CT.
-CDC takes up more storage space in your database because it captures entire changed records, not just the primary keys of changed rows.
-CDC also uses more compute resources than CT because it writes each table's changes to its own shadow history table.
+CDC captures entire changed records, not just the primary keys of changed rows.
+To record every single change and create what functionally is its own shadow history table, CDC uses more resources.
+It writes a record of each change, which requires more CPU and disk resources than simply recording the most recent version of a record that change tracking does.
 If you want to reduce some of the load on your production database, you can configure CDC to read from a replica, though you will need to enable it on your primary database first.

-Fivetran Teleport Sync is a proprietary database replication method that offers the completeness of snapshots while approaching the speed of log-based systems.
-With this sync mechanism, Fivetran can incrementally replicate your database with no additional setup other than a read-only SQL connection.
+Fivetran Teleport Sync is a proprietary incremental sync method that can incrementally replicate your database with no additional setup other than a read-only SQL connection.

 Use Fivetran Teleport Sync if enabling the tracking mechanisms is not an option or if there are other reasons that would prohibit the Fivetran user from using CT or CDC.